bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 **c.
 Take Authority Over Your Mind in Jesus Name**

-“LET not sin…”There is a power in God (His Grace) that enables man to become dead to sin and live right.
-The Believer must exercise his faith diligently in God’s provision that the Believer is no longer under the dominion of sin.
+&quot;LET not sin&hellip;&quot;There is a power in God (His Grace) that enables man to become dead to sin and live right.
+The Believer must exercise his faith diligently in God&apos;s provision that the Believer is no longer under the dominion of sin.

-“Self-control” is required of saints.
+&quot;Self-control&quot; is required of saints.
 A diligent work is required of Believers in order to remain under grace and out from under the curse of the law.
-Notice the words of action demanded of the saints in these verses: reckon ye also yourselves… Let not sin therefore reign in your mortal body…Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God….
+Notice the words of action demanded of the saints in these verses: reckon ye also yourselves&hellip; Let not sin therefore reign in your mortal body&hellip;Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God&hellip;.
 We overcome sin by the word of God...Doing what he says.
 Yielding yourselves to God means that you find the root cause of your sin and remove it from your life.
 Is the root cause anger....then repent and turn to God.
 Let Him help you with it, by doing what the word instructs us to do.

 #### CONCLUSION:14 For sin shall not have dominion over you: for ye are not under the law, but under grace.